-TS 517DE • Christian Social Ethics for the Workplace.
-3 Credits.
+TS 517 • Christian Social Ethics for the Workplace 3 Credits.

 A study of the ethical dimensions of Christian theology for leadership and workplace contexts.
 The class begins with an overview and analysis of ethical theory, terminology, approaches, and biblical bases, and then brings this ethical reflection into conversation with leadership theory and an emerging theology of faith, work, and economics.
 Application of ethical theory will focus on leadership and workplace issues facing Christian leaders today.
-Campus: St. Paul.
-Special Notes: Crosslisted with

-Campus: St. Paul.
-Special Notes: Crosslisted with ML 517DE.
+Special Notes: Crosslisted with ML 517.

-TS 742 • Sexual Ethics.
-1.5,3 Credits.
+TS 742 • Sexual Ethics 1.5,3 Credits.